 The Council is required to disclose (in £20k bandings up to £100k with £50k bandings thereafter) the number of exit packages agreed and the cost of the packages to the Council in the financial year.
-Exit costs arising in 2018/19 which the Council is committed to incurring at the 31st March 2019, but paid after this date, are also included in the disclosure.
+Exit costs arising in 2019/20 which the Council is committed to incurring at the 31st March 2020, but paid after this date, are also included in the disclosure.
 Information is included for all maintained schools including Voluntary Aided and Foundation Schools.

-The totals disclosed are made up of redundancy payments made to the individual and any payments made by the Council to the pension fund when an employee retires early without actuarial reduction in pension in accordance with the Council's Discretionary Compensation Policy.
-The costs of which have been met from an earmarked reserve set up specifically to fund the costs of organisational change.
+The totals disclosed are made up of payments made to the individual and any payments made by the Council to the pension fund when an employee retires early without actuarial reduction in pension in accordance with the Council's Discretionary Compensation Policy.